Daviedavie100/fcodecamp/data analyzer/README.md

 The challenge uses Pandas library to analyze demographic data.

 The demographic dataset was extracted from the 1994 Census database.

+## Dataset Source
+Dua, D. and Graff, C. (2019).
+[UCI Machine Learning Repository](http://archive.ics.uci.edu/ml).
+Irvine, CA: University of California, School of Information and Computer Science.

 Here is a sample of what the data looks like:

 You must use Pandas to answer the following questions: